 Crime is everywhere.
-Recognizing this unfortunate truth is your first step toward crime prevention.
-Integrating this awareness into your day-to-day lifestyle is a practical matter.
+Recognizing this unfortunate truth is the first step toward crime prevention.
+Integrating this awareness into day-to-day activities is a practical matter.
 The security recommendations and safety tips within this section will provide a starting point for doing just that.

 Holiday Shopping Safety

 The holiday season is a time when busy people can become careless and vulnerable to theft and other holiday crime.
 The following tips from the Lee’s Summit Police Department can help you be more careful, prepared and aware during the holiday season.

 Click here for our announcement on the City's Government Channel